lihaoyi/scala.rx/Combinators.md

 The `debounce(t)` combinator creates a version of an `Rx` which will not update more than once every time period `t`.

-If multiple updates happen with a short span of time (less than `t` apart), only the first update will take place immediately, and a second update will take place after the time `t` has passed.
+If multiple updates happen with a short span of time (less than `t` apart), the first update will take place immediately, and a second update will take place only after the time `t` has passed.
+For example, this may be used to limit the rate at which an expensive result is re-calculated: you may be willing to let the calculated value be a few seconds stale if it lets you save on performing the expensive calculation more than once every few seconds.

 **Next Section: [How it Works](https://github.com/lihaoyi/scala.rx/wiki/How-it-Works)**